-TITLE: LINEAR PROGRAMMING.
-CLASS DURATION - 02 HOURS PER WEEK32 Hours Marks-Theory - 30 + Internal Assessment 20= 50
+TITLE: LINEAR PROGRAMMING (DSE) CLASS DURATION - 02 HOURS PER WEEK 32 Hours Marks-Theory - 30 + Internal Assessment 20= 50

-OBJECTIVE: This course is application oriented which will help the students to appreciate the beauty of interdependent nature of mathematics.
+OBJECTIVE: This course is application-oriented which will help the students to appreciate the beauty of the interdependent nature of mathematics.

-OUTCOME: After studying this course students can easily solve many of the practical problems by using linear programming problem.
+OUTCOME: After studying this course students can easily solve many of the practical problems by using a linear programming problem.

-Unit 1 Linear Programming Problem-I

-1.1 Convex Set, Extreme points of a convex set 16 hrs

-1.2 Convex combination 10 1113

-1.3 Convex hull, Convex polyhedron

-1.4 Fundamental theorem of linear programming

-- Unit 2 Linear Programming Problem-II 2.1 Definition, Formulation of linear programming of problems (LPP) 2.2 Graphical solution of linear programming problems, 2.3 General formulation of LP problems 2.4 Standard form and matrix form of LP problems.
-2.5 Canonical stack forms for Linear Programming- Problems Suggested Projects: - 1.
-Duality in Linear Programming and Dual Simplex Method - 2.
-Transportation and Assignment Problem: - 3.
-Network- Flow Problems
+Unit 1 Linear Programming Problem-I 16 hrs 1.1 Convex Set, Extreme points of a convex set 1.2 Convex combination 1.3 Convex hull, Convex polyhedron 1.4 The fundamental theorem of linear programming Unit 2 Linear Programming Problem-II 16 hrs 2.1 Definition, Formulation of linear programming of problems (LPP) 2.2 Graphical solution of linear programming problems, 2.3 General formulation of LP problems 2.4 Standard form and matrix form of LP problems.
+2.5 Canonical stack forms for Linear Programming- Problems Suggested Projects: 1.
+Dual ity in Linear Programming and Dual Simplex Method 2.
+Trans sportation and Assignment Problem:

+3. Network- Flow Problems

 - 1. Operation Research by KantiSwaroop, P.K.
 Gupta and Manmohan - 2.
-G. Hadley, Linear Programming, Narosa Publishing house, 1995. - 3.
-Linear Programming and its Applications by James K Strayer, Narosa Publishing House, Springer
+G. Hadley, Linear Programming, Narosa Publishing house, 1995.

+3. Linear Programming and its Applications by James K Strayer, Narosa Publishing House, Springer
-TITLE: PARTIAL DIFFERNTIAL EQUATIONS

-(To be offered in IV Semester)

-CLASS DURATION - 02 HOURS PER WEEK32 Hours

-Marks-Theory - 30 + Internal Assessment 20= 50
+TITLE: PARTIAL DIFFERENTIAL EQUATIONS (DSE) (To be offered in IV Semester) CLASS DURATION - 02 HOURS PER WEEK32 Hours Marks-Theory - 30 + Internal Assessment 20= 50

-OBJECTIVE: This course is concerned with the basics of partial differential equations which makes the student to understand the topic from grass root level.

-OUTCOME: At the end of this course student will learn the various methods of solving partial differential equation.
+OBJECTIVE: This course is concerned with the basics of partial differential equations which makes the student understand the topic from the grass-root level.
+OUTCOME: At the end of this course student will learn the various methods of solving a partial differential equation.

-Unit 1 Introduction to Partial Differential Equations 1.1 Basic concepts 1.2 Formation of a partial differential equations by elimination of arbitrary constants and functions 20 hrs 1.3 Solution of partial differential equations - Solution by Direct integration, 1.4 Solving Lagrange's linear equations of the form $Pp + Qq = R$ - problems Unit 2 First order non-linear partial differential equations 2.1 Standard types of first order non-linear partial differential equations - Charpit's method 2.2 Homogenous linear equations with constant coefficient 12 hrs 2.3 Rules for finding the complementary function 2.4 Rules for finding the particular integral.
-Suggested Projects:
+Unit 1 Introduction to Partial Differential Equations 20 hrs 1.1 Basic concepts 1.2 Formation of a partial differential equations by elimination of arbitrary constants and functions 1.3 - Solution of partial differential equations - Solution by Direct integration, 1.4 Solving Lagrange's linear equations of the form $Pp + Qq = R$ - problems Unit 2 First-order non-linear partial differential equations 12 hrs

+- 2.1 Standard types of first order non-linear partial differential equations Charpit's method - 2.2 Homogenous linear equations with constant coefficient - 2.3 Rules for finding the complementary function - 2.4 Rules for finding the particular integral.

-1 Applications of Partial Differential Equations
+1 Application of Partial Differential Equations

-TITLE: FUNDAMENTALS OF METRIC SPACES.
-CLASS DURATION - 02 HOURS PER WEEK32 Hours
+TITLE: FUNDAMENTALS OF METRIC SPACES (DSE) CLASS DURATION - 02 HOURS PER WEEK 32 Hours Marks-Theory - 30 + Internal Assessment 20= 50

-OBJECTIVE: This course acts as a catalyst to the vast branch of mathematics i.e, topology and gives profound base for it.
+OBJECTIVE: This course acts as a catalyst to the vast branch of mathematics i.e, topology and gives a profound base for it.

-OUTCOME: At the end of this course students can gain the basic knowledge about topology
+OUTCOME: At the end of this course students can gain basic knowledge about the topology

 Unit 1 Metric space

-1.1 Definition and examples of metric spaces

-1.2 Open ball and open sets, closed set as complement of an open set.
-16hrs

-1.3 Properties of closed sets and open sets.

-1.4 Limit points of a set, closure of a set, dense sets.
+- 1.1 Definition and examples of metric spaces - 1.2 Open ball and open sets closed set as a complement of an open set. - 1.3 Properties of closed sets and open sets. - 1.4 Limit points of a set, closure of a set, dense sets.

 Unit 2 Point set topology

-2.1 Subspace of a metric space

-2.2 Convergence of a sequence in a metric space, Cauchy sequences

-2.3 Continuous functions from a metric space X to a metric space Y (ε-δ 16hrs
+- 2.1 Subspace of a metric space - 2.2 Convergence of a sequence in a metric space, Cauchy sequences - 2.3 Continuous functions from a metric space X to a metric space Y (ε - δ definition) - their characterization in terms of open sets, closed sets - 2.4 Closure and convergent sequences

-definition)

-their characterization in terms of open sets, closed sets

-2.4 Closure and convergent sequences

-- 1. Define at-least 4 metric on R and R2 and write their visualization of open balls. - 2.
+- 1. Define at-least 4 metrics on \mathbb{R} and \mathbb{R}^2 and write their visualization of open balls. - 2.
 Relations Between metric space and topological space - 3.
 Relations Between metric space and Hausdorff space